software-engineering-at-home/content/team-building/000-Learning-by-Numbers.md

 ## Practiced

-Practiced means you have achieve a level of skill beyond basic usage.
+Practiced means you have achieved a level of skill beyond basic usage.

 At this fourth level of the model, the basic yes-no question to ask is; "Have you extensively used the thing?".